-Wilf Malcolm Institute of Educational Research
+Wilf Malcolm Institute of Educational Research (WMIER)

 The Wilf Malcolm Institute of Educational Research was established by the University to undertake, support and disseminate research relating to the broad field of education.
 The Institute provides collaborative and innovative education research spanning from the early years of childhood, through to primary, secondary and the tertiary years This research may be subject specific or cross curriculum involving interdisciplinary research teams.
 The research includes, but is not limited to, learning, teaching and assessment, curriculum, digital learning, engineering education, Māori education, literacy and numeracy, sports exercise and science, transitions, threshold concepts, university-school partnerships and education policy.